landabaso/brutalchain/README.md

 kill [PUT HERE A PID]
 ```

 You can also launch more nodes and see how they are added to the P2P network.
-First choose an available `HTTP_PORT` port for the HTTP server so that a client (a wallet) can connect to produce (mine) a message.
-Then set an available `P2P_PORT` port for the P2P socket.
+First choose an available port `HTTP_PORT` for the HTTP server so that a client (a wallet) can connect to produce (mine) a message.
+Then set an available port `P2P_PORT` for the P2P socket.
 Finally, you must seed the socket address `REMOTE_PEERS` of an existing node (if available).

-Note that `REMOTE_PEERS` can also be a comma separated list as in: `REMOTE_PEERS=localhost:10001,localhost:10002`.
+Note that `REMOTE_PEERS` can also be a comma separated list of addresses as in: `REMOTE_PEERS=localhost:10001,localhost:10002`.
 However, a single node address is fine as seed since addresses automatically propagate through the network.

 Taking all together, this is how you could start a new node: